 General Course Information

-Course Code AGRIBUS 7060 Course Innovation Systems and Policy Transformation Coordinating Unit Centre for Global Food and Resources Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 contact hours Available for Study Abroad and Exchange Y Assumed Knowledge An understanding of basic business principles is assumed.
+Course Code AGRIBUS 7060 Course Innovation Systems and Policy Transformation Coordinating Unit Centre for Global Food and Resources Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Taught as an intensive Available for Study Abroad and Exchange Y Assumed Knowledge An understanding of basic business principles is assumed.
 An understanding of the role of incentives in influencing behaviour; the role of innovation in driving development; and ways to assess economic efficiency and equity is desirable.
 Course Description AGRIBUS 7060 is an elective course open to all graduate students who aspire to make a difference in their chosen field.
 Taught from a agrifood industry and environmental policy perspective, the course provides a hands-on practical guide to drive innovation and successfully transform policy in any sector.
 Students can expect to discover new ways to define critical issues, identify innovative solutions and marshal support for transformational change.

 The course will give students the skills necessary to influence both industry and governmental policies.
 Specifically, students will learn how to map a sectoral system of innovation, identify opportunity spaces and innovation pathways, develop a policy proposal, engage potential partners, catalyse support and defend against high-jack techniques to ensure that the benefits of a policy change endure